hellogaray/Genkai-Alphabet-Letter-Quest/README.md

 ## Description

-**Alphabet Quest: 玄海みらいのアルファベットクエスト** is a fun browser game designed for middle schoolers in Japan to practice writing the English alphabet.
+**Alphabet Quest** is a fun browser game designed for middle schoolers in Japan to practice writing the English alphabet.
 Players trace uppercase and lowercase letters with real-time visual feedback and receive a cute hanamaru-style grade after each try.

 ## Features